Info / Contact

 2018 – Commissioned by Auden Lincoln-Vogel and Estonian Academy of Arts to write and record Interdimensional Ice Cream Cake, a series of songs made for and inspired by Lincoln-Vogel’s award-winning short film Zorg 2.

-December 2017 – released Playing Dead on Salford, UK label German Shepherd Records during his 3 month Taiwanese tour – album, review, release party video
+December 2017 – Released Playing Dead on Salford, UK label German Shepherd Records during the 3-month Taiwanese leg of his world tour – review, release party video

-July 2016 – First tour in mainland Europe, with The Grasping Straws – playlist
+July 2016 – First tour in mainland Europe, with The Grasping Straws – videos from the tour

 2016 – Wrote his 200th song.

-October 2015 – First UK tour, with the John Peel favorite JD Meatyard – write-up, BBC session
+October 2015 – First UK tour, with the John Peel favourite JD Meatyard – write-up

 March 2015 – Supported Current Joys at Palisades in NYC – write-up